 As any knowledgeable personal injury attorney will tell you, knowing someone else is responsible for your personal injury and actually holding them accountable for it in court are two very different things.
 If you were injured recently because a landowner did not take proper care of their premises, a qualified Bethlehem premises liability lawyer can help you pursue the payments you need and deserve.

-At Ostroff Injury Law, we have helped over 30,000 injury victims recover the compensation they deserve after accidents like these.
+At Ostroff Godshall Injury and Accident Lawyers, we have helped over 30,000 injury victims recover the compensation they deserve after accidents like these.
 In one case, Managing Partner Rich Godshall obtained $485,000 on behalf of a client who suffered from a broken leg after falling on a sidewalk.
 Let us get to work for you so that you can get the payments you need to move on with your life.

 What Makes a Landowner Liable for an Injury?

 It is critical to realize that landowners in Pennsylvania are not equally liable for every accident that happens on their property.
-The specific “duty” a property owner owes to visitors varies depending on what type of visitor is on their property at a given time, as a qualified Bethlehem premises liability attorney can explain.
+The specific “duty” a property owner owes to visitors varies depending on what type of visitor is on their property at a given time: invitee, licensee, or trespasser.
+A qualified Bethlehem premises liability attorney can further explain landowner liability for an accident.

 An “invitee” is someone who was invited onto the property by the owner for that owner’s financial benefit.
 Property owners have a legal duty to warn invitees about all hazards they know about, as well as to make sure their property remains in a reasonably safe condition by regularly inspecting it for hazards they are not aware of yet.